Module scenariogeneration.xodr.signals_objects

 Methods

-get_element() Returns the full ElementTree of the class get_attributes() Returns a dictionary of all attributes of the class
+get_element() Returns the full ElementTree representation of the Validity. get_attributes() Returns a dictionary of all attributes of the Validity.

 Parameters